-Contracts are sometimes terminated to make way for a new agreement with the same party.
+Commercial contracts are sometimes terminated to make way for new agreements with the same party.
 For example, the confidentiality provisions in an employment contract will supersede the non-disclosure agreement an employee might have signed as part of the interview process.
 A trial agreement can be converted into formal commercial agreement ahead of schedule if the concept has been proven and it makes sense for both parties to accelerate the relationship.
 If there are going to be future relations it is therefore worth considering whether the existing contract needs to be terminated or if it can simply be amended or superseded to make way for the new agreement.
-This approach can facilitate a smooth transition to the new terms whilst making sure that the relation and obligations are always protected by a contract.
+This approach can facilitate a smooth transition to the new contractual terms whilst making sure that the relation and obligations are always protected by a contract.

 How to terminate your contract?

 Once you have decided that it is necessary for you to terminate your contract, you need to follow a process to formally end it.
 The termination clause in your agreement will detail the conditions and procedure for ending the contract which will usually involve giving notice to the other party.
 The duration of the notice and how it needs to be served will vary depending on the nature of the agreement but ultimately it will need to be sufficient to give the other side enough time to make the necessary arrangements on their end to manage the termination.
 For example, senior employees will have longer notice periods because the employer will need to guarantee there is a suitable replacement and the handover is done properly.
 If your contract does not contain a termination clause or you are technically not allowed to end it, you can try to negotiate some form of settlement with the other side to release you from the contract.
 For example, a landlord might permit a new tenant in a HMO to leave during the initial term if there is a fall out with the other tenants and a resolution is not likely to occur.
 If ever the termination is disputed, the case might go to arbitration or litigation.

 What are your post termination obligations?

 After terminating the contract, the involved parties will need to make sure that they satisfy any post termination obligations they may have.
 This can mean protecting confidential information and returning originals and copies to the disclosing party.
 A tenant may need to return the keys of the property and provide a forwarding address to the landlord at the end of the tenancy.
 An employee may need to return any equipment owned by the employer.
 Finally, when possible it is best to end an agreement on good terms as you never know if or when you might have future relations with the other side.
 It is also important terminate contracts correctly and in the right conditions to avoid claims of wrongful termination by the terminating party or claims of a serious breach of contract terms which will lead to a costly dispute resolution process which can last several years.

 In this article we have provided a framework for considering and terminating a contract.
 Having the right clauses in your agreement can make contract terminations smoother and protect the parties by requiring post termination obligations.
 Formalising the termination process in your agreement provides more transparency and removes potential challenges.
 Finally, terminations can also be agreed outside of the scope of the contract but the outcome and potential settlement will depend on the willingness of the other side to negotiate.
 To create fair contracts which clearly define the process for terminating a contract, try Legislate.
 Legislate is a web-application which is safe and easy for non-lawyers to create a suite of essential contracts such as employment, consultancy, non-disclosure and property related agreements.
-Read our tutorials, book a demo or sign up for a trial today.
+Read our tutorials, book a demo or sign up today.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.